dam90/tpoint/README.md

 ### Survey Sequence

-Once the survey grid is constructed, it's divided in half using the local meridian.
-A sequence is developped using a solution to the "Travelling Salesman Problem" (TSP).
-The goal is to find "one of the fastest" routes through all the grid points.
+Once the survey grid is constructed, it's split into two sets along local meridian.
+A survey sequence is developped using a solution to the "Travelling Salesman Problem" (TSP) for each half, and then they are rejoined.
+The goal is to find "one of the fastest" routes through all the grid points, with only only one meridian flip.

 ![alt text](https://github.com/dam90/tpoint/blob/master/docs/images/tsp_2D.png "2D Path Plot")